cisco-ie/IOSXE_ZTP/README.md

 ## Deployment
+ You can download the python file directly from the repo and use the same

-When an XE device boots and there is no config and when DHCP provides option 67 with python file this python file will be automatically downloaded to device and executed
+When an XE device boots and there is no config and when DHCP provides option 67 with this python file(any ztp python file) will be automatically downloaded to device and gets executed

 ### What the Script Does ?